franneck94/Vscode-C-Cpp-Runner/README.md

 ### CMake and Makefile Projects

-The extension icons do not show up in the status bar whenever there is a CMakeLists.txt or a Makefile in the root folder of the workspace.
-Also, if a source directory for Microsoft's CMake or Makefile extension is set by the user.
+The extension does not start whenever there is a CMakeLists.txt or a Makefile in the root folder of the workspace or if a source directory for Microsoft's CMake or Makefile extension is set by the user.
 This prevents an overloaded status bar with a lot of icons.
 However, the user can trigger the start-up of this extension by pressing `ctrl+alt+r` regardless of the CMake extension.